|

 These short lessons include information about our state symbols, capitals, landmarks, major cities, and historical places.
 They are a great resource for teaching civics, history, geography, social studies, citizenship, ELL, ESL, EFL, TESOL, and English.
-All photos tours include downloadable activities like worksheets, crossword puzzles, PowerPoint presentations, videos, and more.
-Please visit www.elcivics.com often for more state lessons.
-I plan to cover all 50 states.
+All photos tours include downloadable activities like worksheets, crossword puzzles, PowerPoint presentations, videos, and more. (www.elcivics.com)

 Alaska became the 49th U.S. state on January 3, 1959.
 It is the largest of the fifty states and the coldest.
 Alaska shares an international border with Canada.
 It is located in the northwestern part of North America.